alvarcarto/url-to-pdf-api/README.md

 **What does "done right" mean?**

 * Rendered with Headless Chrome, using [Puppeteer](https://github.com/GoogleChrome/puppeteer)

+    The PDF returned by this API should be a very close match to a one generated with normal Chrome for desktop.

+* Waits until all network requests are finished before rendering
 * Sensible defaults but everything is configurable
 * Easy deployment to Heroku.
 I love Lambda but..
-Deploy to Heroku button.
+Deploy to Heroku button
+* Support to render lazy loaded elements correctly *(scrollPage option)*

 Usage is as simple as https://url-to-pdf-api.herokuapp.com/api/render?url=http://google.com.
 There's also a `POST /api/render` if you prefer to send options in the body.